NOAA-EMC/UPP/docs/AddNewVariable.rst

 7. Build or rebuild the code for changes to take effect before running your UPP run script.

-   User procedure IF you already have the code built.
+   User procedure for building on pre-configured machines.
 Otherwise, see the User's Guide for instructions on building.

     ::

-    >> cd UPP/build
+    >> cd UPP/tests
-    >> make install
+    >> ./compile_upp.sh

    Assuming the modified code built successfully and you were able to produce Grib2 output, you can check the Grib2 file for your new variable.